 7.2 How do I store leftover eggnog bread?

-Leftover eggnog bread should be stored in an airtight container to maintain freshness.
-It can be kept at room temperature for up to three days or in the refrigerator for up to a week.
+Keep it in an airtight container at room temp for up to 3 days, or in the fridge for up to a week.

 7.3 Can eggnog bread be frozen?